Everything You Need to Know About TIME's Person of the Year

 Every year, TIME names the person (or people) who wielded the most influence in the previous 12 months.
-In 2017, TIME’s editors decided on the Silence Breakers who spoke out against sexual assault and harassment.
-Other recent choices include Donald Trump in 2016 and Angela Merkel in 2015.
+In 2019, TIME’s editors chose climate activist Greta Thunberg, the youngest individual ever named Person of the Year.
+Other recent choices include Silence Breakers who spoke out against sexual assault and harassment in 2017, Donald Trump in 2016 and Angela Merkel in 2015.

 Each year, readers have questions about how the Person of the Year was chosen.
 Here’s what you need to know about the process.